 Another good site for relatively cheap and good poi is Ultra Poi.
 They sell pretty quality poi ranging from $60 - $160 and all are relatively good in terms of brightness and durability.

 If you attend SAR, be sure to check out the glowsticks at G. Willikers (were out of stock second town trip 14.1- Sob) They sell for expensive prices; 2.00 a glowstick.

-If you just happen to have a few thousand dollars lying around, get Pyroterra's Visual poi.
+If you just happen to have a few hundred to thousand dollars lying around, get Pyroterra's Visual poi.